calvinjchiew/prepare-task/README.md

 - Your report should look profesionally designed.

 ## Submission
-Email your report as a PDF file, as well as any working files (e.g. code you wrote) to ...
+- Email your report as a PDF file, as well as any working files you created (e.g. code you wrote), to ...
-You should submit within 5 working days of receiving the email informing you of this task.
+- You should submit within 5 working days of receiving the email informing you of this task.